bsamtleben/color-ctf-walkthroughs/machines/emerald/hints.md

 <details>
   <summary><b>Hint 1:</b> Reconnaissance I</summary>
   <br>
-  Identify the exposed services.
-Which data do the services expose?
+  Identify the available services.
+What data do the services expose?
 What about hidden contents?
 </details>

 <details>